ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 ## Evaluation of the proposal
-*Povide a breif evaluation based on what you know* From what ive gathered from my research, Hotdesking can greatly benefit a organisation.
-However, implementing without a carefully curated plan can i have a negative domino effect throughout the organisation operations.
+*Povide a breif evaluation based on what you know*

+From what ive gathered from my research, Hotdesking can greatly benefit a organisation.
+However, implementing without a carefully curated plan can have a negative domino effect throughout the organisation operations.